This blog may contain affiliate links. Read our disclosure policy for more info.

 The trail is very easy and is also well maintained.
 Not only is the trail short but it also doesn’t incline much.
 There are also plenty of places to stop with shade, and given enough time, almost anyone could do it!

-On the signs posted it says the loop takes 2.5 hours, however, Bailey and I completed the trail in 1 hour 45 minutes with taking a couple short stops for photos!
+On the signs posted it says the loop takes 2.5 hours, however, Bailey and I completed the trail in 1 hour 45 minutes with taking a couple of short stops for photos!

-Highlights on the trail
+Highlights on the Mount Crichton Loop Track Trail

 Although this trail is in no way Queenstown’s finest, it still does boast some pretty beautiful scenery.
 These include a stunning viewpoint that overlooks the Remarkables mountain range, a picturesque waterfall located at the Sam Summers Hut, and of course, the Sam Summers Hut itself!

 What to bring